Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems and Solutions

 Repot Blue Jelly Beans Plant only when the plant has become pot-bound.
 Use a shallow rather than a deep pot as the has shallow roots.

-The pot for repotting the Many Fingers Plant should be only 1 size larger than the current one.
+A clay pot is preferable because it is porous and therefore allows the soil to dry out faster.
+The pot should be only 1 size larger than the current one.
 Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
-Check out these succulents pots available on Amazon.
+Take a look at these succulents pots on Amazon.

 Pruning